darwins-challenge/fly-me-to-the-moon/manuscript/Levenshtein-Distance.md

 Because we know all these distances we could just take the minimum between them.

 ## Algorithm
-In each of the examples in the introduction we had pairs of strings with a Levenshtein distance of 1.
+In each of the examples in the introduction we had pairs of strings for which the Levenshtein distance was easily calculated.
 Calculating the Levenshtein distance between arbitrary strings is a bit more involved.
 In this section we will discuss various algorithms that calculates the Levenshtein distance between strings, exploiting the patterns we noticed.

 ### Recursive
 The patterns that we noticed relates the Levenshtein distance between string to